-3.01.3 Students who have submitted intent to Run Forms may not be elected by write-in vote for any office other than the position sought on the Intent to Run Form.

-3.01.4 Students with petition forms shall be treated as candidates following verification of qualifications.
-The Commission may choose to treat a student as a candidate prior to verification for the purposes of campaigning and/or election process requirements.
+3.01.2 Students who have submitted Intent to Run Forms may not be elected by writein vote for any office other than the position sought on the Intent to Run Form.
+3.01.3 Students with petition forms shall be treated as candidates following verification of qualifications.
+The Commission may choose to treat a student as a candidate prior to verification for the purposes of campaigning and/or election process requirements if this student is currently a member of SGA.

-3.01.5 Students seeking election as a write-in candidate shall be considered candidates upon the first public announcement or posting demonstrating Intent to be Elected to a position in SGA and all applicable rules shall apply.
+3.01.4 Students seeking election as a write-in candidate shall be considered candidates upon approval of Intent to be Elected form to a position in SGA and all applicable rules shall apply.

-3.01.6 Candidates in SGA elections are expected to adhere to any and all rules of conduct which apply to members of the association as well as the CCD Code of Conduct.
+3.01.5 Candidates in SGA elections are expected to adhere to any and all rules of conduct which apply to members of the association.
 Violation of these rules are grounds for disqualification upon a finding by the commission that the candidate's conduct, if already an officer, would be sufficient to warrant removal from office.